Sjord/Sjord.github.io/_posts/2025-02-04-encrypting-identifiers-in-practice.md

 - ECB mode of operation
 - encryption without authentication

+I believe using plain 3DES on identifiers is secure, but a cryptographer would roll their eyes if you ever use this in production.

 ## OpenSSL cipher support

 The PHP installations I have access to support 3DES, but this is not guaranteed.
 3DES is disabled in OpenSSL by default, and can be enabled with a compile-time option.
 PHP does not make guarantees about which ciphers are available.
 It can be checked at runtime with [openssl\_get\_cipher\_methods](https://www.php.net/manual/en/function.openssl-get-cipher-methods.php), but if 3DES is not available it is unlikely that there is another 64-bit cipher that is supported.